Skip to main content

 Connects to a remote NVIDIA device over SSH and runs NVIDIA’s trtexec tool on it.
 Use this provider to compile, profile, and invoke TensorRT models on your own GPU-equipped hardware.

-Together with embedl-onnxruntime, this is one of the fastest backends available.
+Together with embedl-onnxruntime, this is one of the fastest backends available — a MobileNetV2 engine builds in ~70 s and profiles in ~14 s.

 embedl-hub compile tensorrt trtexec \